dlr-sp/rkopenmdao/README.md

     cd /path/to/directory

 to change into the directory.
-Then, if you aren't already in a python environement, create one with
+Then, if you aren't already in a python environment, create one with

     python -m venv /path/to/venv